 - A vacutainer (which uses suction to draw the blood)

-- In some hospitalized patients, blood may be able to be drawn from an existing intravenous catheter.
+- In some hospitalized patients, blood may be drawn from an existing intravenous catheter.

 Preparing the Samples

 Many blood work tests require a specific additive or handling before being sent to the lab.
-The technician will put the blood into the required tube — which is color-coded to show if it contains an anti-coagulant, serum separator, no additives, and so on — and deliver the sample to the pick-up area, machine, or refrigerator right away.
+The technician will put the blood into the required tube, color-coded to show if it contains an anti-coagulant, serum separator, no additives, and so on, and deliver the sample to the pick-up area, machine, or refrigerator immediately.

 How Long You Wait for Blood Work Results

 The time it takes to get results can vary widely.
-Some in-house machines get results in a matter of minutes, while a lot of send-out lab tests take days or even weeks.
+Some in-house machines get results in minutes, while many send-out lab tests take days or weeks.

 A few blood tests have the option of adding on additional tests or reviews that take more time but get more helpful and specific information.